boylesoftware/x2node-rsparser/README.md

 ## Multiple Collection Axes and Results Merging

-As mentioned earlier in this manual, there is one prominent limitation to the `RSParser` capabilities when it comes to fetching collection properties: it can only fetch collection properties along a single collection axis.
+As mentioned earlier in this manual, there is one prominent limitation to the `ResultSetParser` capabilities when it comes to fetching collection properties: it can only fetch collection properties along a single collection axis.
 That is it does not allow fetching more than one collection property (an array or a map) on a single object nesting level.
 This limitation stems from the fact that SQL query result sets are strictly two-dimensional grids, while a data structure with multiple collection properties in the same object is more like a multi-branch tree and cannot be efficiently mapped to a 2D grid.
 To fetch such data structure, the tree must be "disassembled" into separate branch paths (the individual collection axes), each one then fetched with its own query and parsed with its own parser, and then the results can be merged together into a single data structure.
-The `RSParser` exposes `merge(otherParser)` method just for that.
+The `ResultSetParser` exposes `merge(otherParser)` method just for that.
 This method takes another parser, assumes that it contains the same records in the same order but with different properties set, and merges the properties record by record into the first parser (leaving the other parser unchanged).

 Let's consider the following record type with two collection properties on the same level: